quadrismegistus/prosodic/README.md

 Instructions on how to use Prosodic in interactive mode, and as a python module, are below.

+#### Example

+Check out [here](https://colab.research.google.com/drive/1Z9YcbqJuLlrLBuwTwH2YsFS3OsC3b4uO?usp=sharing) for an example of using Prosodic from within Python on Google Colab.

 ## Usage

 There are two main ways of using Prosodic: in interactive mode, and, for more Python-advanced users, as a Python module.